-The equilibrium valuesconstants for the amount contents of the various constituents of the acid-base equilibria in a sample of seawater are essentially dependent on the major ion composition of the seawater (usually approximated by the salinity), the temperature of the seawater, and the total pressure to which the seawater is subjected., i.e. water depth.
-Hence if thesalinity, temperature or pressure of a seawater sample changes, these change, the various equilibrium valuesconstants will necessarily change.
-Thus, the pH_T and fCO_2 of the seawater will change as a consequence of changes in temperature and pressure, and it is important to note the salinity, temperature and pressure at which the measurements were made.
+The equilibrium values for the amount contents of the various constituents of the acid-base equilibria in a sample of seawater are essentially dependent on the major ion composition of the seawater (usually approximated by the salinity), the temperature of the seawater, and the total pressure to which the seawater is subjected.
+Hence if the temperature or pressure of a seawater sample changes, these various equilibrium values will necessarily change.
+Thus, the pHT and fCO2 of the seawater will change as a consequence of changes in temperature and pressure, and it is important to note the temperature and pressure at which the measurements were made.
 For TA and DIC this is not a problem.
-The individual amount contents of unionized dissolved carbon dioxide, bicarbonate ion, and carbonate ion each change as salinity, temperature and/or pressure changeschange, but their total sum does not (the amount of carbon atoms that is above 1 CaCO3 precipitation is thermodynamically favoured, while below 1 it is its dissolution.

-are in an inorganic form is conserved).
-Of course, this assumes that any redox reactions involving carbon do not occur on the relatively short timescales appropriate to the changes of salinity, temperature or pressure.
+The individual amount contents of unionized dissolved carbon dioxide, bicarbonate ion, and carbonate ion each change as temperature and/or pressure changes, but their total sum does not (the amount of carbon atoms that are in an inorganic form is conserved).
+Of course, this assumes that any redox reactions involving carbon do not occur on the relatively short timescales appropriate to the changes of temperature or pressure.
 The same applies to the sum of the individual TA components.

-Any two of these fourthe five measurable parameters (DIC, TA, pH_T , fCO_2) and CO_2^{-1}) can - in principle - be used together 130 with the salinity, temperature, and pressure (so as to define defining suitable equilibrium constants) to calculate the state of the carbon dioxide acid-base system in a seawater sample.
+Any two of these four parameters (DIC, TA, pHT, fCO2) can - in principle - be used together with the salinity, temperature, and pressure (so as to define suitable equilibrium constants) to calculate the state of the carbon dioxide acid-base system in a seawater sample.
 (The parenthetic note: "in principle", is an acknowledgement that - as a consequence of errors in the measurements of these parameters and in the measurement of the associated equilibrium constants - the results from using alternate pairs of parameters will likely not be identical (Orr et al., 2018).
-When one uses 135 total alkalinity is used as a measured parameter, it implicitly incorporates all other acid-base equilibria occurring within the sample of seawater, i.e. in addition to the inorganic CO_2 system (Eq.
-42).
+When one uses total alkalinity as a measured parameter, it implicitly incorporates all other acid-base equilibria occurring within the sample of seawater, i.e. in addition to the inorganic CO2 system (Eq.
+1).
 This is relatively straightforward if the total amount content of each acid-base system present has been measured directly, can be calculated from the sample salinity, or can safely be neglected.
-For each acidbase system considered, one needs to know the total amount content for the acid-base system as a whole, as well as an aciddissociation constant for each considered, the acid-species (including those formed by-140 dissociation of the nominal parent acid).
-Total alkalinity is thus a measurable parameter of the seawater acid-base system which, when expressed as an amount content, is a conservative variable, both on mixing and for changes in temperature and/or pressure.constants also need to be known.
-A useful consequence of the TA definition of the total alkalinity of a seawater sample is that the total alkalinity essentially TA does not change when CO_2 is in- or outgassing by exchange with the atmosphere.
-However, there is a growing awareness that the presence of organic acids and bases in seawater can 145 complicate the use of total alkalinity as a measurable parameter (see e.g., Fong & Dickson, 2019).
-The contribution of such species to total alkalinity is usually neglected, especially for open ocean seawater samples.
+For each acidhttps://doi.org/10.5194/sp-2023-12 Preprint.
+Discussion started: 3 July 2023